schittap/datafest2026/README.md

 in ER encounters at end-stage kidney failure.
 - Co-developed recommendations of expanding telehealth and Southwest Kansas mobile screening units
 - Heat map in presentation credited for “digging deep into the Social Vulnerability Index with a strong accompanying visual”

+*Note* Due to DataFest's confidentiality policy, I do not upload the content of any datasets.